javo2002/nist-csf-2.0-simulation/README.md

 ## Acknowledgments

-Special thanks to my friends for acting as stakeholders and providing valuable
+Special thanks to my friends for acting as stakeholders and to provide valuable data for NIST CSF 2.0 implementation.